List of Game & Watch games: Oil Panic

 Oil Panic was released in the Multi Screen series on May 28, 1982.
-It is the first game in the Multi Screen series.
-It is a dual-screen single-player game with a white case.
+It is the first game in the Multi Screen series and is a dual-screen single-player game with a white case.
 It opens like a clamshell, with an upper and lower screen.

 The player controls a station helper who uses a bucket to catch drops of oil from a leaking pipe and empties the bucket into an oil drum.
 Missing a drop from the pipe or missing the oil drum causes the player to lose a life.
 The player has four lives, rather than the usual three.

 Oil Panic was recreated in Game & Watch Gallery for Game Boy and Game & Watch Collection for the Nintendo DS (a Club Nintendo-exclusive).
 Oil Panic is also one of the microgames featured in the collection presented by 9 Volt in WarioWare: Touched!.
 In Europe, it was also rereleased in the Mini Classics series.

 In the Super Smash Bros. series, Mr. Game & Watch has a move called "Oil Panic", where he collects energy-based attacks in an oil bucket to throw at opponents as oil later, referencing Oil Panic.
-In Super Smash Bros.
-Melee, the stage Flat Zone is based on a number of Game & Watch games, including Manhole.
-In Super Smash Bros.
-Brawl and Super Smash Bros. for Nintendo 3DS, the stage Flat Zone 2 shifts between several layouts, one of which is based on Oil Panic.
+In Melee, the stage Flat Zone is based on a number of Game & Watch games, including Manhole.
+In Brawl and Super Smash Bros. for Nintendo 3DS, the stage Flat Zone 2 shifts between several layouts, one of which is based on Oil Panic.
 In Super Smash Bros. for Wii U, the stage Flat Zone X shifts between several layouts, one of which is based on Oil Panic.

 Donkey Kong

 Donkey Kong was released in the Multi Screen series on June 3, 1982.
 It is a dual-screen single-player game with an orange clamshell body.
-It is the first use of the directional pad or D-pad.
+It is the first use of the directional pad or D-pad in Nintendo products.